top of page

 The school board will review your request and may ask for additional information or schedule a hearing.
 If approved, the exemption typically remains in effect until your child reaches adulthood without the need for annual renewals.

-When considering the Religious Exemption Statute, it's crucial to understand that this option provides the least amount of state oversight.
+When considering the Religious Exemption Statute, it's crucial to understand that this option offers the least state oversight.
 While this can offer greater freedom in your homeschooling approach, it also means you'll have full responsibility for ensuring your child receives an adequate education without the structured requirements of the other options.

 4. Private School Option